openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bullseye Root on ZFS.rst

 Encryption
 ~~~~~~~~~~

-This guide supports three different encryption options: unencrypted, ZFS
+This guide supports four different encryption options: unencrypted, ZFS
-native encryption, and LUKS.
-With any option, all ZFS features are fully
+native encryption, LUKS and per-user encrypted homedirs.
+With any option,
-available.
+all ZFS features are fully available.

 Unencrypted does not encrypt anything, of course.
 With no encryption
 happening, this option naturally has the best performance.